auth0/docs/articles/policies/load-testing.md

 * A description of the test to be done
 * The name and region of the Auth0 tenant to be used during the test
-* The requested date and time of the test
+* The requested date and time of the test, including time zone
 * The requested duration of the test (2 hour maximum)
+* The platforms to be used for the test (desktop/laptop, iOS, Android, other)
 * The Auth0 features (such as rules or email) used during the test
 * The Auth0 API methods and endpoints to be used (for example `GET /api/v2/clients`)
+* The maximum requests per second for each type of request or or endpoint
 * The types of Auth0 connections involved in the test
 * Which Auth0 Rules, if any, will execute during the test
 * Which Custom DB, if any, will be used